Discover the science of living things

 - Plan, execute, and interpret an experiment following the tenets of the scientific method.

-- Demonstrate ethical and professional conduct and strong interpersonal communication skills.
+- Demonstrate professional conduct and strong interpersonal communication skills.

 Why Study Biology?

-Through pre-professional advising, Stevenson's Biology Department maintains a high success rate for its students applying to graduate programs.
-Our graduates are well prepared for careers in industry or research, admission to graduate school in biology or related fields such as medical, dental, veterinary, physical therapy, or other health profession programs.
+Through pre-professional advising, Stevenson's Department of Biological Sciences maintains a high success rate for its students applying to graduate programs.
+Our graduates are well prepared for careers in industry or research, admission to graduate school in biological or related fields such as medicine, dentistry, veterinary, physical therapy, or other health profession programs.

 Courses & Requirements